 Regulate

 Our core function is to regulate in the public interest.
-To do this, we first maintain a Register of Education Practitioners eligible to practise in schools, further education, youth work, and work-based learning.
+To do this, we first maintain a Register of Education Practitioners eligible to practise in schools, further education, youth work, and work-based/adult learning.
 Secondly, we publish a Code of Professional Conduct and Practice which sets out the standards expected of those registered.
 Thirdly, we investigate and hear allegations of unacceptable professional conduct, serious professional incompetence, or relevant criminal offences.

 We also have a statutory responsibility to accredit programmes of initial teacher education, and monitor their compliance with national criteria.